Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Existing decomposition results

 to game $f$ satisfying Ui's condition.

-\citet{Sandholm10} decomposes $n$-player finite strategy games into $2^{n}$ components using an orthogonal projection.
+As explained in the main text, \citet{Sandholm10} decomposes $n$-player finite strategy games into $2^{n}$ components using an orthogonal projection.
 When the set of games consists of symmetric games with $l$ strategies, the orthogonal projection is given by $\Gamma:=I-\frac{1}{l}\mathbf{1}\mathbf{1}^{T}$ , where $I$ is the $l \times l$ identity matrix and $\mbox{\textbf{1}}$ is the column vector consisting of all 1's.
 Using $\Gamma$, we can, for example, write a given symmetric game, $A$, as